MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 ### Remarks

 If *ptr* is not **nullptr**, the function informs any garbage collector that *ptr* is no longer reachable.
-It returns a safely-derived pointer that compares equal to *ptr*.
+It returns a safely derived pointer that compares equal to *ptr*.

 ## <a name="uninitialized_copy"></a> uninitialized_copy